AlexanderOI/wino-nextjs/README.md

 # Wino NextJS - Project And Task Management

-Multi-company web application for project and task management, developed with Next.js and NestJS.
-Implements JWT authentication, role and permission-based access control, task assignment, Kanban board, and project progress tracking with a modern and efficient interface.
+Multi-tenant web application for project and task management, developed with Next.js and NestJS.
+It implements JWT authentication, role- and permission-based access control, task assignment, a Kanban board, a task list with dynamic filters, custom task fields, real-time notifications, and project progress tracking with a modern and efficient interface.

 ## 🚀 Features